 #1 in a culture of perfection there is no room for error

-Who wants to be the idiot who admits there was an incident?
+Who wants to be the idiot that admits there was an incident?

-In a ‘blame culture’ no one wants to admit they made a failure.
+In a ‘blame culture’ no one wants to admit they made an error.

 If the incident didn’t directly affect anyone – why report it and stand out in a negative light?